matter-labs/zksync-era/docs/guides/setup-dev.md

 foundryup --branch master

 # Non CUDA (GPU) setup, can be skipped if the machine has a CUDA installed for provers
+# Don't do that if you intend to run provers on your machine.
+Check the prover docs for a setup instead.
 echo "export ZKSYNC_USE_CUDA_STUBS=true" >> ~/.bashrc
 # You will need to reload your `*rc` file here